Find an Orthodontist near you

 Types of retainers

-These can either be fixed or removable, and will depend on your unique treatment option and result.
+There are various types of retainers your orthodontist may recommend.
+They can be fixed (glued in) or removable and will depend on your unique treatment option and result.

-Fixed retainers involve a wire that is glued to the backside of your teeth to prevent movement while bone tissue rebuilds around them.
+Fixed retainers involve a wire that is glued to the backside of your front teeth to prevent movement while bone tissue rebuilds around them.

 All removable retainers are custom made from a mould or scan of your teeth once the braces are removed.
 Removable retainers need to be taken out when you are eating, cleaning your teeth, and playing sport.
 Your orthodontist will recommend the minimum number of hours it needs to be worn in a day for the removable retainers to be effective.